If you are new to jPlayer, check out the Quick Start Guide.

 $("#jpId").jPlayer("unmute");

-jPlayer allows you to change the following options after instancing.
+jPlayer allows you to change certain options after instancing.
+These are indicated by the † symbol.
 All other options must be defined at creation through the constructor options.

 This option allows developers to change the cssSelector associations after jPlayer has been instanced on the page.